ZecHub/zechub/site/usingzec/wallets.md

 # Intro to Zcash Wallets

-Wallets allow users to receive and spend ZEC for payments.
-Some also support sending and receiving encrypted memos.
-Below is a list of available options and a high level overview of what each option is best for.
+Wallets allow you to receive and spend ZEC.
+Some also support encrypted memos.
+Only you should have access to your wallet.

 ---